 The last days of summer, the perfect time to take some time to unwind before the fall begins.
 What could be more relaxing than sipping a cool cocktail while kicking-back with friends and family?
-It’s a quintessential end of summer pastime.
+It’s a quintessential end-of-summer drink that pairs well with party staples like handcrafted cookies.
 While you may not think of the Old Fashioned Cocktail as a typical summertime drink, by making a few easy adjustments it will transform into a thirst-quenching end of summer refresher.

 In the first article of our Creative Cocktails Series, we will discuss what makes a great summer cocktail.
 Then, we will give you the recipe on how to make the traditional Old Fashioned Cocktail into the perfect summer drink.

 Wondering how to make a classic mixed drink?
 Take a minute to review everything you need to know about making cocktails.

 Cocktail trends come and go but, the Old Fashioned Cocktail has been a classic since the 1880s.
 Whether, in a high-end restaurant or dive bar, there is no mystery as to what you expect to receive.
 The Old Fashioned Cocktail is so renowned that it is included in the International Bartenders Association (IBA) World Cocktail Competition.

 While there are variations of execution from place to place, the basics remain the same: Sugar, Bitters, Water and the Spirit(usually a whiskey) are the staples of making this drink along with a garnish of citrus(orange is most popular) and a cherry.